seppedelanghe/gogit/README.md

     IdentityFile ~/.ssh/id_b
 ```

-And then I had to alter the remote url for each repo to have the correct permissions to the remote repo: \
+And then I had to alter the remote url for each local repo to have the correct permissions to the remote repo: \
 `git remote add origin git@github.com-work:username/repo.git`

+After not finding a nice solution for this problem, I figured I could build one as a side project.

 ## Solution

-To fix this issue I am building a cli too that can manage my profiles/accounts for me.
-When I arive at work I run 1 single command to switch to my work git account and everything is setup as it should.
+To fix this issue I am building a cli too that can manage my git profiles/accounts for me. \
+When I arrive at work, I run 1 single command to switch to my work git account and everything is setup as it should. \
 When I get home, I just switch accounts again with 1 command.

 ## Building